iltommi/qdb-documentation/source/concepts/distribution.rst

 That means that although a ring's segment may be unable to serve requests for a short period of time, the rest of the ring remains unaffected.

-In a production environment, hive segments may become unstable for a short period (in the order of minutes, generally in less than one minute) of time after a node fails.
-This instability is temporary and does not require human intervention to be resolved.
+In a production environment, hive segments may become unstable for a short period of time after a node fails.
+This temporary instability does not require human intervention to be resolved.

 .. tip::
-    When a hive's segment is unstable request *might* temporarily fail.
+    When a hive's segment is unstable requests *might* temporarily fail.
 The probability for failure is exponentially correlated with the number of simultaneous failures.

 Minimum number of working nodes required
 -------------------------------------------